ted-sharp/aloe-utils-drawing/src/README.md

-# Aloe.Utils.Win32.Drawing
+# Aloe.Utils.Drawing

-`Aloe.Utils.Win32.Drawing` is a library that provides direct access to Windows drawing-related Win32 APIs from .NET applications.
+`Aloe.Utils.Drawing` is a library that provides direct access to Windows drawing-related Win32 APIs from .NET applications.
 It can be used when you need to perform graphics processing and drawing operations programmatically.

 ## Key Features